Put your love in action.

 Do you want to help the youth of our church celebrate another academic year’s end?

-Ministry: The Club 116 cookout assistant works with Wil Forrest and others on the team to prepare/purchase a meal for about 50 youths, their families and volunteers at Club 116 (youth group) for the end of the year cookout.
+Ministry: The Club One Sixteen cookout assistant works with Wil Forrest and others on the team to prepare/purchase a meal for about 50 youths, their families and volunteers for the end-of-the-year cookout.

-Commitment: Wednesday, May 19 at 6:00pm is when the meal will be served in the Garth.
-Set up will be from 5:00-6:00pm and clean up at about 7:00pm.
+Commitment: Once a year.
+Meals are served in the Courtyard at around 6 pm.
+Setup is usually from 5–6 pm, and cleanup is at 7 pm.
 There may be some prep time before the event if you are bringing food to share.

 Skills needed: Able to prepare and serve food with a team.

-This event marks the end of the Club 116 year and is a good time to celebrate the young people from our ELPC community and church family.
+This event marks the end of the Club One Sixteen year and is a good time to celebrate the young people from our ELPC community and church family.